 Readers: do not give unsolicited parenting advice to strangers on the Internet.
 I don’t mean to people with whom you are in a parenting group on Facebook.
 I mean to people who are strangers.
 Especially if that person has just written and published a soul-bearing article for a magazine about her parenting.
 That’s probably a terrible time to give that person parenting advice on the Internet.

 If you’ve read this essay before, you might have noticed that it is shorter now than when I first published it.
 That’s because I’m writing a book about being a disabled mom of disabled kids, and in that book I take some ideas that were here and really expand on them and rethink them.
-Leaving them here, now that I’ve grown in my understanding, wasn’t right for me or for you to leave these old ideas here.
+Leaving them here, now that I’ve grown in my understanding, wasn’t right for me or for you.

 Thank you for being a loyal reader, and I hope what I’ve left behind can help you still.